Luciana160693/Translation-technologies/README.md

 # Translation-technologies
-Team work on creating transation memories in different languages
+Team work on creating translation memories in different languages